Texas Christian University, Comparative Race and Ethnic Studies

 Department Chair, Comparative Race and Ethnic Studies (Full Professor or Advanced Associate Professor)

 |Location:||Texas, United States|

-- Experience in curriculum development, strategic planning, and/or academic leadership roles.
+- Experience in curriculum development, strategic planning, and/or academic leadership roles

-- Experience in activism or community engagement.
+- Experience in community-based participatory research or creative activity

 |Primary Category:||Ethnic History / Studies